hanhanwu/Hanhan_Break_the_Limits/Ideas_Spark/Ideas_Notes.md

 * [My Project Link][3] 💖

 ## Silicon Valley Vancouver? 🌱
 * It seems that some sillicon valley companies are creating offices in Vancouver.
 I just want to observe this trend and automate this observation.
-Won't need much data science technique but majorly data parsing, data visualization.
+Won't need much data science technique but majorly data parsing.
+* [My Code][4]

 ## Bank Fantasy
 * I'm thinking to build my fantasy world, everything in this world has intelligence.
 One of the elements is a bank.